MaxLap/MaxLap.github.io/README.md

   The directory is excluded from builds.
 That way incomplete stuff is not public and intermediary commits are also private.

+* If I want to let someone read a post before I publish it:
+  1) Add `preprint: true` to the yaml part (FrontMatter).
+This works for posts in `source/blog/repo` too
+  2) `middleman build`, commit and push
+  3) When done, remove the `preprint: true`

 * When a post is to be published:
   1) Copy it over to `source/blog/released`
   2) In the version that is in `source/blog/repo`, add `ignore: true` to the yaml part (FrontMatter).